 This course includes the addition, subtraction, multiplication, and division of real numbers and polynomials.
 Techniques of solving, writing, and graphing linear equations and inequalities are included.
 Solving systems of linear equations and inequalities, manipulations involving exponents and exponential functions are integral to the course.
 Methods to solve quadratic equations, graphing basic quadratic functions, and factoring polynomials complete this course.
 Students in this course will continue to work on basic math skills.
 Applicable word problems are studied throughout the year.
-Calculators are not used until after Chapter 2.
+Calculators are not used for Chapter 2.
+A Texas Instruments TI-84 graphing calculator is required for this course and is used to facilitate learning.